WatchOS 5: Everything you need to know about the new Walkie-Talkie app

 There's something nostalgic about pressing a button, talking, and then hearing another voice come through a speaker a few seconds later.
-With watchOS 5, Apple Watch ($399 at Apple) owners will gain a feature that mimics the old school form of communication.
+With watchOS 5, Apple Watch owners will gain a feature that mimics the old school form of communication.
 It's incredibly fun to use.

 The basics